digitalcube2006/shifter-gatsby/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby + WPGraphQL Blog Example
+ Shifter + Gatsby + WPGraphQL Blog Example
 </h1>

 This is an example Gatsby site using WPGraphQL as the source.